-Procedures for review and approval of Contractor CRADAs are developed and implemented by the DOE field offices.
-The JWS is intended to be the primary tool for ensuring that the contractor and DOE have a common understanding of the purpose, scope, schedule, and cost of work for a CRADA.
+Procedures for review and approval of Contractor CRADAs are developed and implemented by the DOE field elements.
+The JWS is intended to be the primary tool for ensuring that the Contractor and DOE have a common understanding of the purpose, scope, schedule, and cost of work for a CRADA.
 DOE's approval of a JWS sets the parameters within which the contractor may negotiate the CRADA.
-A JWS may be approved before the corresponding CRADA is approved by DOE, or Laboratories submit these documents together for approval simultaneously.
+A JWS may be approved before the corresponding CRADA is approved by DOE.
+Alternatively, a Contractor may submit the JWS and the corresponding CRADA together for approval simultaneously.

-The DOE field office Contracting Officer will review the JWS for compliance with Federal and agency regulations and guidelines and approve the JWS pursuant to DOE policy.
-The DOE field office Contracting Officer may require concurrence from program managers, financial officer, legal and other reviewers pursuant to field office procedures.
+The DOE field element Contracting Officer will review the JWS for compliance with Federal and agency regulations and guidelines and approve the JWS pursuant to DOE policy.
+The DOE field element Contracting Officer may require concurrence from program managers, financial officer, legal and other reviewers pursuant to field office procedures.
 All issues and problems will be identified and resolved prior to approval.
 Attachment 6 (Joint Work Statement Format), presents the DOE JWS format to be used for all CRADAs.
-This format is also to be used by contractors when developing multi-laboratory CRADAs.
+This format is also to be used by the Contractors when developing multi-laboratory CRADAs.
 The Statement of Work based on the work summary approved in the JWS will be made an annex to the CRADA.
-This JWS format may be supplemented by local field offices.
+This JWS format may be supplemented by local field elements.

 The DOE Model CRADA (Attachment 3) and Alternate Clauses, Additional Articles and General Guidance (Attachment 4) contain the approved language to be used in a CRADA.
 Once a CRADA has been approved, any amendment to the CRADA, other than a no-cost extension, requires DOE approval.
-The mechanics for the approval of such an amendment shall be developed by the cognizant field office and should be consistent with this Order.
+The mechanics for the approval of such an amendment shall be developed by the cognizant field element and should be consistent with this Order.
 It is recognized that other models may be developed through appropriate entities in DOE.
 These include the Model Short Form CRADA (Attachment 5).
-If there is any question as to the validity of other models, consult with the Assistant General Counsel for Technology Transfer and Intellectual Property.
+If there is any question as to the validity of other models, Departmental elements should consult with the Assistant General Counsel for Technology Transfer and Intellectual Property.